NMReDATAInitiative/LSDnmredata/README.md

 Copy all the files from the code directory of this project into the LSD directory.
 This add a number of jar files (not be to be used directly) and an lsdnmredata.bat/sh file.
 The bat/sh files are scripts (bat for windows, sh for Linux/MacOs) which generate from an NMReDATA file the input for LSD and runs LSD with it.
 It expects an nmredata file as parameter.

-For example a file called my.nmredata.sdf you would run
 ## Usage
-For windows:
+For windows, a file called my.nmredata.sdf would run with
 ```
 lsdnmredata.bat my.nmredata.sdf
 ```